Firebrand (DC Comics): Andre Twist

 In April 2006, Andre Twist was introduced in The Battle for Blüdhaven.
 He gains control over fire after his exposure to Chemo being dropped on the city.
 He also appears in the limited series, Uncle Sam and the Freedom Fighters, as a member of the new Freedom Fighters.
 Andre carries a bo staff, and has some measure of athletic and martial arts ability.
-In The Battle for Blüdhaven #5, Andre hears a voice in his head, asking him to come to the Mississippi River and fight for liberty, claiming that Andre is pure of heart and will be his Firebrand.
-The voice is that of Uncle Sam.

-After joining forces with Uncle Sam, Andre is captured and tortured by Father Time after attacking senator/presidential candidate Henry Knight, who is really Gonzo the Mechanical Bastard.
-He is freed from captivity by Phantom Lady, and joins the rest of the Freedom Fighters to recruit the new Black Condor.

-He and the rest of the Freedom Fighters manage to defeat Gonzo, and are offered positions as the new leaders of S.H.A.D.E.

-In the 2007 Freedom Fighters series, Firebrand strikes up a relationship with Red Bee, and is distraught when she had been taken over by an alien insectoid race.
-Together, the Freedom Fighters are able to save Red Bee, and repel the insectoid's invasion.
-In the 2010-2011 mini-series, Twist was first paralyzed during a fight and later killed in action.
+In the 2007 Freedom Fighters series, Firebrand strikes up a relationship with Red Bee and is distraught when she is taken over by an alien insectoid race.
+Together, the Freedom Fighters save Red Bee and repel the insectoid's invasion.
+In the 2010 Freedom Fighters series, Firebrand is killed by Charles Lane, the grandson of the Jester.

 Janet Fals

-The latest Firebrand, Janet Fals, appeared in The Unexpected series (not to be confused with The Unexpected fantasy/horror series also released by DC Comics during 1968-1982), first issue released in June 2018.
+The fifth Firebrand, Janet Fals, appeared in The Unexpected, released in June 2018.

-Janet died during the Dark Multiverse invasion, but her father used his CIA connections to bring her back to life, releasing her remains to Civil Solutions, a futurist arms developer, who resurrected her with a new heart called the "Conflict Engine".
+Janet was killed during the Dark Multiverse invasion, but her father used his CIA connections to bring her back to life, releasing her remains to Civil Solutions, a futurist arms developer, who resurrected her with a new heart called the "Conflict Engine".
 The device requires her to start fights to stay alive, meaning she could not return to her old life or identity.
 She quenches her needs by fighting in underground matches as Firebrand.

 She had a flirtation with Joy, a female receptionist at V.A.
 Hospital in Mammoth City.
 Janet Fals/Firebrand's creator Steve Orlando has confirmed that she is a lesbian.